apache/helix/src/site/markdown/Architecture.md

 The following terminologies are used in Helix to model a state machine.

-* IDEALSTATE: The state in which we need the cluster to be in if all nodes are up and running.
+* IdealState: The state in which we need the cluster to be in if all nodes are up and running.
 In other words, all state constraints are satisfied.
-* CURRENTSTATE: Represents the current state of each node in the cluster
+* CurrentState: Represents the actual current state of each node in the cluster
-* EXTERNALVIEW: Represents the combined view of CURRENTSTATE of all nodes.
+* ExternalView: Represents the combined view of CurrentState of all nodes.

-The goal of Helix is always to make the CURRENTSTATE of the system same as the IDEALSTATE.
+The goal of Helix is always to make the CurrentState of the system same as the IdealState.
 Some scenarios where this may not be true are:

 * When all nodes are down
 * When one or more nodes fail
 * New nodes are added and the partitions need to be reassigned

-### IDEALSTATE
+### IdealState

 Helix lets the application define the IdealState on a resource basis which basically consists of: